erenbayrakli/erenbayrakli/README.md

 ## I'm a Developer 👨‍🎓
 - 🔭 I’m currently working as a Backend Developer.
 - 👯 I’m looking to collaborate with other developers 👩‍💻
-- 🌱 I’m currently learning 😂
+- 🌱 Currently developing codes and myself

 <br />
 <br />